Local government in Canada: Unincorporated areas

 Some areas in Canada are unincorporated, meaning that they do not have a municipal government at all.
 Any government services in an unincorporated area are provided either by a local agency, such as a Local services board or local service district, or by the province itself.

 Powers and functions

-While many municipal governments have different functions to others (urban vs. rural, etc.), and vary from province to province, most of the services and functions they perform are effectively the same.
+While many municipal governments have different functions to others (urban vs. rural vs specialized etc.), and vary from province to province, most of the services and functions they perform are effectively the same.
 Functions of municipal governments can include: